Old 100th: Lyrics

 Sing to the Lord with cheerful voice;

 Him serve with mirth, His praise forth tell;

 Come ye before Him and rejoice.

+This version was sung at the coronation of Queen Elizabeth II in 1953, with harmonization and arrangement by the composer Ralph Vaughan Williams.

 A hymn commonly sung to Old 100th is "Praise God, from Whom All Blessings Flow," using the text often referred to as the Doxology, written in 1674 by Thomas Ken, a bishop in the Church of England.
 This hymn was originally the final verse of a longer hymn entitled "Awake, My Soul, and With the Sun," though it is most commonly sung by itself as a doxology.
 The traditional text is:

 Praise God, from Whom all blessings flow;

 Praise Him, all creatures here below;

 Praise Him above, ye heavenly host;

 Praise Father, Son, and Holy Ghost.

-Modernized versions of that text are also widely used.
+In the United States, this version is particularly emblematic of Mainline Protestant churches, and often evokes nostalgia among churchgoers.
+Different versions of that text are also widely used, including nontrinitarian and gender neutral variations.

 The melody can be used for any hymn text in long meter, that is, with four lines of eight syllables in iambic feet.
 The hymn From all that dwell below the skies, a paraphrasing of Psalm 117 by Isaac Watts with the Doxology as the final verse, is commonly sung to the tune.
 In the Sacred Harp and other shape note singing traditions, the tune is sung with the text "O Come, Loud Anthems Let Us Sing," a metrical paraphrase of Psalm 95 from Tate and Brady's A New Version of the Psalms of David.
 The popular Hawaiian version Hoʻonani i ka Makua mau was translated by Hiram Bingham I and is published in hymnals.